+Non-financial support is part of the essence of this ecosystem, and is one of the main pillars of investing for impact.
 Non-financial support is commonly offered collaboratively, and partnerships are established in order to take advantage of each other's knowledge and experience aimed at strengthening the SPO.
 In other cases, this support is delegated to third parties, usually accelerators, that are familiar with the local market and can provide SPOs with integrated services.
 Fundación Sofía Pérez de Soto in Colombia, who did not have prior experience in providing support to entrepreneurs, relied on Taurus Capital to provide business support.
 In other cases, like Instituto Carlyle in Brazil, this support is provided pro bono through a network of professional service firms.